johnwcowan/r7rs-work/GraphicsCanvas.md

 `(make-turtle `*x y*`)`

 Creates a turtle at coordinates (*x, y*).
+A turtle is a shape that can and does move by itself.
-The size and shape of a turtle are implementation-dependent, but it must be possible or a user to determine the angle in which the tortoise points by looking at it.
+Its exact size and shape are implementation-dependent, but it must be possible or a user to determine the approximate inherent direction of a turtle by looking at it;
+it cannot be completely symmetrical.

 ## Shape predicates